pfichtner/vaadoo/README.md

   - Place the JSR 380 annotations on the DTO but then your internal valid state would rely on checks being done in a non-domain layer, so the domain is not able to valid its state itself.
   - Again make your domain dependant on a JSR 380 implemenation.
 But then: Who would then ensure that validation is performed?

-So if you decide, that none of these possibilites is an option you **cannot** just declare things like this...
+If you decide, that none of these possibilites is an option you **cannot** just declare things like this...

 ```java
 public class MyDomainObject {